Mobile menu icon

 Appeals, complaints and discipline

-Appeals and complaints are overseen by the Division of Teaching, Learning and Student Development, and conduct and discipline of researchers is overseen by the Division of Campus Life, within the Directorate for the Student Experience.
+Appeals and complaints are overseen by the Division of Teaching, Learning and Student Development.
+The conduct and discipline of students is overseen by the Division of Campus Life, within the Directorate for the Student Experience.

-The University of Manchester has an academic appeals procedure for researchers who wish to appeal against a final decision of a board of examiners, or a progress committee, or a graduate committee or equivalent body which affects a student’s academic status or progress in the University.
+The University of Manchester has an Academic Appeals Procedure for students who wish to appeal against a final decision of a board of examiners, or a progress committee, or a graduate committee or equivalent body which affects a student’s academic status or progress in the University.

-The University of Manchester operates a three stage process, in line with the OIA’s good practice framework:
+The University of Manchester operates a three-stage process, in line with the Office of the Independent Adjudicator (OIA)’s Good Practice Framework:

 • Stage Three (review stage – central Teaching & Learning Delivery team).

-If researchers remain dissatisfied when internal processes are complete they may be eligible to complain to the Office of the Independent Adjudicator (OIA).
+If students remain dissatisfied when internal processes are complete, they may be eligible to complain to the Office of the Independent Adjudicator (OIA).

-A researcher thinking of appealing should discuss the matter with their academic adviser, supervisor, Head of PGR, or other appropriate person in their Department, in order to better understand the reason for the result or decision against which they wish to appeal.
+A student considering an appeal is strongly encouraged to discuss the matter with their PGR advisor, supervisor, Head of PGR, or other appropriate people in their department.
+This discussion helps the student understand the reasons for the result or decision they wish to appeal.

-If the researcher wishes to proceed to Stage One appeal, they must complete the Stage One appeal form within 20 working days of receiving their results/decision letter.
-Details and a link to the appeal form will be included in the letter.
+If the student wishes to proceed to a Stage One Appeal, they must complete the Stage One Appeal form within 20 working days of receiving their results or decision letter.
+The original results or decision letter will include both the details of the appeals process and a direct link to the appeal form.

-Support for researchers navigating appeals, complaints and misconduct processes:
+Support for students navigating appeals, complaints and misconduct processes:

-Reg XVIII is The University of Manchester's procedure to deal with complaints from researchers.
+Reg XVIII is The University of Manchester's procedure to deal with complaints from students.
 Complaints provide useful feedback information and, where appropriate, are used to improve services and facilities.

-The University currently defines a complaint as ‘an expression of dissatisfaction by one or more researchers about the University’s action or lack of action, the standard of service provided by or on behalf of the University’ or unacceptable behaviours as defined by the Policy on Dignity at Work and Study.
+The University currently defines a complaint as ‘an expression of dissatisfaction by one or more students about the University’s action or lack of action, the standard of service provided by or on behalf of the University’, or unacceptable behaviours as defined by the Policy on Dignity at Work and Study.

 Complaints, both informal and formal, should be made as soon as possible, and in any case within eight weeks of the events or actions (or lack of actions) that have prompted the complaint.